SSV Reutlingen 05: History

 The club was founded as FC Arminia Reutlingen and was renamed SV Reutlingen 1905 in 1910.
-The club fused with 1.
+The club merged with 1.
 Schwimmverein 1911 to form the current side in 1938.

 Reutlingen became a decent regional side in the years after World War II, two second-place finishes in the Oberliga (I) in 1950 and 1955 being the highlight, and earned a place in the second tier Regionalliga Süd in 1963 when Germany's new top flight professional league, the Bundesliga, was formed.
 After a second-place finish in their division in 1965, SSV took part in the Bundesliga promotion rounds, where they faced Bayern Munich and Borussia Mönchengladbach for the right to make their Bundesliga début.
 Reutlingen were held to a 1–1 draw against Mönchengladbach on their home ground, but were crushed 7–0 away, and finished a point behind them in their group.

 Reutlingen continued to play second division football until the early 1970s when they dropped into the Amateur Oberliga Baden-Württemberg (III), briefly even falling to fourth-tier Verbandsliga Württemberg.
 They spent most of the next two-and-a-half decades at the third level before playing their way back to the second tier on the strength of a first-place finish in their division that began with a sixteen-game winning streak to open the season.
 Their three-year adventure in the 2.
 Bundesliga ended in 2003 after the team was penalised six points for financial irregularities the previous year.
 They were then denied a licence to play in the third division Regionalliga Süd and were forced down to Oberliga Baden-Württemberg (IV).

 The team finished in first place in the Oberliga Baden-Württemberg in 2005–06 and returned to the Regionalliga Süd (III) for the 2006–07 season.
 SSV remained in the third division for two years, narrowly missing promotion into the newly formed 3.
 Liga at the end of the 2007–08 campaign.
 Without a place in this new national league, the Nullfünfer remained in the Regionalliga Süd, now as a fourth-tier side.

 The 2008–09 and 2009–10 seasons saw SSV finish in the middle of the Regionalliga Süd table with early exits from the WFV-Pokal in both campaigns.
 After finishing in 14th position in the Regionalliga Süd in the 2009–10 season, the team was denied a licence to continue playing in the fourth division due to financial insolvency.
 SSV have competed in the fifth-tier Oberliga Baden-Württemberg since the 2010–11 season.

 The club won the 2014–15 edition of the Württemberg Cup, defeating FV Ravensburg in the final, and thereby qualified for the first round of the 2015–16 DFB-Pokal.
 Here they beat their local rivals Karlsruher SC 3–1 at the Kreuzeiche with three penalties from their captain, Giuseppe Ricciardi.
 In the second round, SSV lost 4–0 against another team from the 2.
 Bundesliga, Eintracht Braunschweig.